 Lobelia (Lobelia erinus) is a tender perennial widely grown as an annual plant in most USDA zones.
-It is commonly sold in the annuals section of the nursery and has a wide variety of uses in the garden: plant it in a container, use it to edge the front of your borders, or let it spill over the sides of a hanging basket.
+It is commonly sold in the annuals section of the nursery and has a wide variety of uses in the garden and it spreads, but not aggressively.

-Most varieties of lobelia have a somewhat trailing growth habit, although there are other varieties that clump.
-There are several different flower colors available, including a true sky blue.
+Most varieties of lobelia have a somewhat trailing growth habit, although other varieties clump.
+There are several different flower colors available, but it's well known for its unique true sky blue hue.
 Other colors include purple, white, pink, and lilac.
 Most varieties have a tiny white "eye" in the center of each flower.
 While most varieties have green foliage, a few have a slight bronze tinge to the leaves.

 |Botanical Name||Lobelia erinus|